 What is chickenpox?

-Chickenpox (also known as varicella) is generally a mild viral illness in children and babies that causes an itchy, red, blistering rash.
+Chickenpox (also known as varicella) is generally a mild illness in babies and children.
+It causes an itchy, red, blistering rash.

 Although common in children, the virus can affect anyone at any age.
-Healthy children usually recover quickly and completely from chickenpox, but doctors do consider chickenpox serious since it can trigger other health issues.
+Healthy children usually recover quickly from chickenpox, but doctors consider chickenpox serious because it can cause other health issues.

 What are the symptoms of chickenpox?